List of EastEnders characters introduced in 1990: Disa O'Brien

 Disa O'Brien, portrayed by Jan Graveson, first appears in episode 536.
 She is introduced as a tough seeming Wearside runaway, who helps Diane Butcher (Sophie Lawrence) to survive when she lives rough on the streets.
 Disa first appeared in flashback sequences involving Diane on 27 and 29 March 1990, before returning from 18 December.
 The character was written out of the series the following year and departs in episode 633, first broadcast on 28 February 1991.
 Graveson reprised the role in 2022 for the funeral of Dot Cotton (June Brown).
+Prior to her death, Brown had wanted Graveson to return to the soap as Disa.

 The character is portrayed by Jan Graveson, pictured.

 Disa is first seen in March 1990, in flashback scenes set from January.
 Diane Butcher has run away from home and is fending for herself living on the streets of London, where she befriends Disa, a fellow teenage runaway.
 Disa is working as a prostitute and tries to convince Diane to follow the same path with the hope that they can raise the funds to share a flat together.
 Diane cannot bring herself to do this however, but takes up nude modelling for an artist instead.
 Eventually Diane contacts her father Frank (Mike Reid) and returns to Walford, whilst a bedraggled Disa remains living on the streets, begging and selling sex.

 Disa had become pregnant in 1990, and she is still living rough in London just before the birth of her child.
 Knowing this, Diane spends days searching the streets of London for Disa, hoping to provide her and her soon to be born baby with accommodation.
 After a series of leads result in nothing, Diane is about to give up hope when her friend Mark Fowler (Todd Carty) spots Disa arguing with an unknown man about her baby.
 However, when Mark makes his presence known she and the man flee, and Disa disappears.
 The following day, on Christmas Eve, Diane is approached by a homeless man who agrees to bring Disa to her in exchange for money.
 Diane finally gets a chance to speak to her friend, but Disa refuses to take her help, and orders Diane to stay out of her life and leaves.
 On Christmas Day Disa goes into labour, alone in a derelict building near Walford, and gives birth to a little girl.
 Disa knows that a life living rough on the streets is no place for a new born baby, so that same day she decides to leave her baby in a cardboard box on the Butcher's doorstep, with the hope that Diane will take her in.

 Diane and her boyfriend Mark once again search the streets of London and eventually find Disa.
 They manage to bring her back to Albert Square (under protest) to live in Mo Butcher's (Edna Doré) empty flat, in the hope that she will become attached to her child, who is originally called Billie, but is later renamed Jasmine.